Encoded Jamming Secure Communication for RIS-Assisted Systems: Introduction

-\cite{arzykulovArtificialNoiseRISaided2023} proposed a RIS element partitioning strategy, where the surface units are divided into signal-enhancement and AN-enhancement groups; by jointly optimizing the partition ratio and power allocation, the proposed approach significantly improves the secrecy capacity.
-Furthermore, Wang {\it et al.}~\cite{guanIntelligentReflectingSurface2020a} analyzed RIS-assisted multiple-input single-output (MISO) networks and demonstrated that joint optimization of transmit beamforming and RIS phase shifts significantly improves energy efficiency under both perfect channel state information (CSI).
-For MIMO scenarios, \cite{zhangPhysicalLayerSecurity2021} employed stochastic geometry to analyze security performance under randomly distributed users, and showed that increasing the number of RIS elements can substantially reduce the secrecy outage probability. \cite{RISMIMO1} proposed a secure MIMO system assisted by an RIS and enhanced with AN.
-Employing block coordinate descent (BCD) and majorization-minimization (MM) algorithms, the authors jointly optimized the transmit precoder and RIS phase configuration to maximize the secrecy rate.
-In \cite{wuMIMOSecureCommunication2022}, the authors demonstrated that through joint optimization of the precoder and RIS phase shifts, RIS can provide notable security improvements even under finite phase resolution constraints.
-Readers can refer to the review of RIS-assisted secure communications for more details~\cite{kaurSurveyReconfigurableIntelligent2024}.
+As a key technology for 6G, \gls{ris} offers programmable control over electromagnetic wave propagation for dynamic signal redirection and precise beamforming~\cite{wuIntelligentReflectingSurface2018,direnzoSmartRadioEnvironments2020}.
+An RIS consists of a large array of low-cost reflecting elements, each capable of imposing an adjustable phase shift.
+Consequently, an RIS can mitigate growing security threats from eavesdroppers by intelligently manipulating wireless channel conditions~\cite{kaurSurveyReconfigurableIntelligent2024}.
+A substantial body of research has explored RIS-assisted secure wireless communications~\cite{cuiSecureWirelessCommunication2019,illiEnhancingPhysicalLayer2024,yuEnablingSecureWireless2019,guanIntelligentReflectingSurface2020a,arzykulovArtificialNoiseRISaided2023,zhangPhysicalLayerSecurity2021,RISMIMO1,wuMIMOSecureCommunication2022,wangEnergyEfficientRobust2021,chenPhysicalLayerSecurity2024}.
+In particular, \cite{cuiSecureWirelessCommunication2019,yuEnablingSecureWireless2019} considered systems with multi-antenna transmitters and single-antenna users and eavesdroppers.
+Through the joint optimization of transmit beamforming and the RIS phase shift configuration, these works demonstrated that an RIS can simultaneously enhance legitimate links and suppress eavesdropping. \cite{arzykulovArtificialNoiseRISaided2023} proposed an RIS element partitioning strategy, dividing the surface units into signal-enhancement and AN-enhancement groups; by jointly optimizing the partition ratio and power allocation, this approach significantly improves the secrecy capacity.
+Furthermore, Guan \emph{et al.}~\cite{guanIntelligentReflectingSurface2020a} analyzed RIS-assisted \gls{miso} networks and demonstrated that the joint optimization of transmit beamforming and the RIS phase shift matrix improves energy efficiency under perfect \gls{csi}.
+For MIMO scenarios, \cite{zhangPhysicalLayerSecurity2021} employed stochastic geometry to analyze security performance with randomly distributed users, showing that more RIS elements substantially reduce the secrecy outage probability. \cite{RISMIMO1} proposed a secure MIMO system assisted by an RIS and enhanced with AN.
+Employing \gls{bcd} and \gls{mm} algorithms, the authors jointly optimized the transmit precoder and RIS phase shift configuration to maximize the secrecy rate.
+In~\cite{wuMIMOSecureCommunication2022}, the authors demonstrated that jointly optimizing the precoder and RIS phase shifts provides security improvements even under finite phase-shift resolution constraints.